RvKmR-WaGh/R1soft-cdp-anget-deployment/README.md

-Script is used to deply R1soft's CDP-agnet on Linux servers.
+Script is used to deploy R1soft's CDP-agnet on Linux servers.

 Script must be run as root user or sudo user.